iaroslav-ai/gan-rl/README.md

 4. Two separete generative RNNs are trained on training and validation parts of data.
 Any of such generative RNNs can be viewed as a differentiable model of environemnt.

-5. Agent is trained to optimize average reward on training environment using gradient descent over outputs of training environment GANs.
+5. Agent is trained to optimize average reward on training environment using gradient descent over outputs of training environment GAN.
 Agent training stops when performance on valiadation GAN starts to decrease.

-6. Decrease probability of agent outputing random action.
-Repeat from step 2, for some number of iterations.
+6. Probability of agent outputing random action is decreased.
+Repeat from step 2 until terminating criterion (fixed number of iterations).